-Instead of IC Clustering, use Measure Projection
+Study IC Clustering by Measure Projection

 - Instead, we can directly work on pair-wise similarity matrices and prevent ICs with similarities less than certain threshold (e.g., ERSP corr. < 0.5) to be clustered together. - The most important measure is equivalent dipole location. - Assuming a certain variability estimate for dipole location (due to error in localization and subject variability), one can also estimate an optimum number of clusters.